 This, the latest book by retired Lt Col Dan Harvey, represents an admirably huge amount of meticulous research and yet is highly readable.
-I had been aware that my own local regiment – The Oxfordshire & Buckinghamshire Light Infantry – had long connections with Ireland and that they had been involved in the extraordinary military operation known as the D-Day landings, but I had no idea that 10% of that regiment were actually Irish.
+I had been aware that my own local regiment – The Oxfordshire & Buckinghamshire Light Infantry – had long connections with Ireland and that they had been involved in the extraordinary military operation known as the D-Day landings, but I had no idea that 10 percent of that regiment was actually Irish.
 Indeed, the numbers of Irishmen involved in the overall operation is staggering.
 The author covers every aspect of the operation, from the planning and run-up, through the many aspects and individual battles of the landings, up to the final Allied victory and outcomes.
 He includes fascinating individual descriptive snapshots of the many Irish officers and men, recounting their place of origin, their roles and what happened to them.
 The book also contains very clear maps, diagrams and good illustrations.
 As well as being a thoroughly stirring read, this worthy book preserves for posterity the records of the many brave Irishmen who served during this pivotal invasion and to whom we own an immeasurable degree of gratitude.
 This is definitely one to keep on the book shelf.

-Author of: Running with Crows – The Life and Death of a Black and Tan.
+Author of: "Running with Crows – The Life and Death of a Black and Tan"